Babel, tower of: A tower mentioned in Genesis 11. The Bible describes

 omnipotent, omniscient who still rules the universe today.

-Barna found that 8% of adult American Protestants, 5% of adults
+Barna found that fewer than 8% of adult American Protestants, 5% of adults

-generally and less than 0.5% of Roman Catholics "have a [conservative
+generally and 0.5% of Roman Catholics "have a biblical world view" under this definition.
+3

 Bibliolatry: Worship of a book, particularly the Bible.
 A

-term of criticism levied against individuals who give an excessive
+term of criticism levied against individuals who are judged to give an excessive

 regard to the text of the Bible.